OCA/sale-workflow/sale_payment_method_automatic_workflow/README.rst

 The automatic workflow associated to a payment method can be chosen in `Sales > Configuration > Sales > Payment Methods`.

+It is also possible to set the `autopay` option on the workflow.
+Use this with care, only if you have guarantee from some outside system that the payment has really been done.
+In this case before the sale order is confirmed, a payment will be generated.

 Usage
 =====